 What’s your favorite festivity in Andalusia?

 Christmas in Jerez.
-I love the gatherings in homes and in the streets where people drink Sherry and sing flamenco Christmas carols around a fire with family and friends.
+I love the Zambombas.
+These gatherings in homes and in the streets where people drink Sherry and sing flamenco Christmas carols around a fire with family and friends.
 I love eating “ajo caliente” during Christmas time too.